 Where are HEPA filters used?

 They are used in a variety of industries to filter airborne contaminants out of the air.
 They are used in medical, hospitals, vacuum cleaners, aircraft, homes and commercial properties.
-Hepa stands for high-efficiency particulate absorber meaning they are need to remove 99.7% of particles that have a size equal or greater than 3 microns.
+Hepa stands for high-efficiency particulate absorber meaning they need to remove 99.7% of particles that have a size equal to or greater than 3 microns.

 They are also useful for air filtration in the following applications:

 - Odour removal (when used with carbon filter) - Smoke odour, crime scenes, VOC

 - Hospital and Medical facilities for preventing cross-contamination

 - Silica dust filtration - on construction sites.
 To prevent workers risk of silicosis

 - Cleanroom filtration - for Laboratories and manufacturing facilities

 How long should you run an air scrubber?

 This depends on the application, the size of the room and the contamination of the environment.
 Generally, a Hepa Air Scrubber will need to be run in the environment to ensure all contamination has been removed from the ambient air.